-Recycling Program: Describe the following:
+Recycling and Waste Diversion Program: Describe the following:

-- 1. The type and size of the recycling program (exclude scrap metals recycling). - 2.
+- 1. The type and size of the recycling program. - 2.
 The types of solid waste materials recycled. - 3.
-Other materials recycled, including hazardous materials. - 4.
+Other materials recycled or diverted, including hazardous materials. - 4.
 The installation composting program, if one exists. - 5.
 Manufacturing source reduction. - 6.
-Cost avoidance (total solid waste management costs) from recycling. - 7.
+Cost avoidance (total solid waste management costs) from recycling or diversion. - 7.
 Building materials recycling and deconstruction recycling. - 8.
 New recycling technologies or techniques used in recycling. - 9.
 How activities or communities benefited from the recycling program. - 10.
 Other solid waste diversion efforts.